danthelion/dbtfetch/README.md

 # dbtfetch

-A neofetch-style system information tool for dbt (data build tool) projects.
+A neofetch-style system information tool for dbt projects.

 ## Features